ayberkozcan/flask-blog-platform-app/README.md

 - User registration and login
 - Create new posts
 - View posts
+- Like and save posts
 - Delete posts
+- Follow users
 - Simple and user-friendly interface